Nat1405/newer-nifty/README.rst

 # Nifty
-A Python Data Reduction Pipeline for Gemini-North Near-Infrared Integral Field Spectrometer (NIFS)
+The Python Data Reduction Pipeline for the Gemini-North Near-Infrared Integral Field Spectrometer (NIFS).

-This is a new data reduction python pipeline that uses the GEMINI IRAF package to reduce NIFS data.
-It is offers that complete data reduction process from sorting the data to producing a final combined flux calibrated and wavelength calibrated cube with the full S/N for a science target.
+This is a new data reduction python pipeline that uses Astroconda and the Gemini Iraf Package to reduce  data.
+It offers a complete data reduction process from sorting the data to producing a final combined flux calibrated and wavelength calibrated cube with the full S/N for a science target.

-This pipeline is open source, but is not supported by Gemini Observaory.
+This pipeline is open source but is not supported by Gemini Observatory.

-Any feedback and comments (mbusserolle@gemini.edu) are welcome !
+Any feedback and comments (mbusserolle@gemini.edu) are welcome!

 ________________________________________________________________________________________________________________________________________
 ----------------------------------------------------------------------------------------------------------------------------------------